Wondering what the best things to do in Pokhara are? Here are our picks!

 Annapurna Base Camp aka ABC

-This is another popular trek for people coming to Nepal and lasts anywhere from 7 to 12 days depending on which route you choose to get to Annapurna Base Camp.
+This is another popular trek for people coming to Nepal.
+It lasts anywhere from 7 to 12 days depending on which route you choose to get to Annapurna Base Camp.
 Through this trek, you will stay the night through the villages along the way in tea houses offering amazing views.
 You’ll get to see stunning views of Mt.
 Annapurna I, Annapurna South, Machhapuchchhre, and Hiunchuli to name a few.

 On the return, you can stop at Jhinu Danda to hit up the hot springs and soak your sore muscles!